 a) Incorrect computation of the GNSS Assistance Data

 GNSS correction networks collect and process GNSS measurements in order to estimate various GNSS corrections (e.g., the satellite orbits, clocks, etc.).
-If the corrections contain incorrect data, this can lead to incorrect computation of the PL and a potential integrity event.’
+If the corrections contain incorrect data, this can lead to incorrect computation of the PL and a potential integrity event.
 All impacted GNSS assistance data are described in section 8.1 of TS 38.305.

 Different types of events can lead to the incorrect computation of corrections: there can be errors on the implementation of the algorithms employed by the GNSS corrections provider to compute the GNSS assistance data; equipment malfunction may corrupt the measurements employed by the GNSS corrections provider; or the correction data computed by the corrections provider may be corrupted before being sent.
 In any case these events are handled by the GNSS corrections provider by performing consistency checks on the input data, checking the validity of the corrections before sending them and applying CRCs.